sitamgithub-MSIT/sveltekit-gemma/README.md

-# Sveltekit-Gemma
+# Sveltekit-Hugging Face

-This SvelteKit project utilizes the Groq API in OpenAI-compatible mode to access the Gemma2 9B instruction model.
-It is a straightforward example of leveraging the Groq API and Vercel AI SDK to create a chatbot that can interact with the large language model.
+This SvelteKit project makes use of Hugging Face inference providers in OpenAI-compatible mode to access various models.
+It serves as a simple example of how to utilize these inference providers alongside the Vercel AI SDK to create a chatbot that interacts with a large language model.
 The project is based on Daytona's starter AI chatbot initiative.
-In this version, the chatbot speaks like a pirate, thanks to our system prompt.